cypherpunk-academy/2064/en/044_2064_Vault breach.md

 The LBI buys people's whereabouts from me.
 I do a lot more precise than the NSA.
 In any case, less complicated and faster.
-They send me an email address or a cell phone number and they get a link to a Tor hidden service where they can check their current whereabouts and everyone else in the last eight to nine years.
+They send me an email address or a cell phone number, and they get a link to a Tor hidden service where they can check their current whereabouts and everyone else in the last eight to nine years.
 I'm working on getting all the security cameras in there, too.
-There are now great dealers who offer you 30 to 40 percent of all surveillance cameras in a city like Caracas: location, direction, range and complete shots.
+There are now great dealers who offer you 30 to 40 percent of all surveillance cameras in a city like Caracas: location, direction, range.
+Everything they've recorded over the years.
 If you know exactly where someone is, you can display the appropriate surveillance camera images.
 Live.
 Then you can track where the guy or girl is right now and what it's doing.